 Magnesium is an electrolyte that is also an essential cofactor in the chemical processes that create ATP.
 Plus, it's needed to shuttle lactic acid out of muscle cells – if you suffer from post-exercise soreness and stiffness, try soaking in a bath with magnesium salts (i.e. epsom salts).

 Calcium is needed for the chemical reaction between the nervous system and muscles.
 Without adequate calcium, muscle contraction suffers, resulting in weakness, fatigue, and cramps .
 Speak to a qualified nutritionist to ensure you are getting adequate calcium from your diet.

 Creatine supplements are used to replenish creatine phosphate stores.
 When it comes to improving muscle performance, weight lifters and other people doing short-burst exercise may benefit the most .
 In all active people, taking a creatine supplementation after exercise can also improve muscle growth and mass, and boost the water content in muscle cells, making them muscle bulk appear bigger .
 CAUTION: Taking creatine can contribute to dehydration; be sure to drink plenty of water when supplementing with creatine.

-Click Here For Article about Maximising your Gym Workout
+Click Here for further reading - Maximising your Gym Workout